wojtmic/echoloc-ai/readme.md

 - [ ] AI Code execution (Allows assistant to affect Your system with Python code to help you with tasks)
 - [ ] File understanding
 - [ ] Web browsing & scraping
-- [:construction:] Session saving (Save Your session to continue later) More features will be added as the they will be needed.
+- [ ] Session saving (Save Your session to continue later) IN PROGRESS More features will be added as the they will be needed.
 ### Version: 0.0.1-P, 24.5-0001 (Early Prototype)